Senior Counsel|Providence, RI

 Overview

-Paul Campellone brings to his public finance, M&A, commercial finance and intellectual property practice more than three decades of sophisticated high-profile experience in serving the needs of corporations, closely-held businesses, technology companies, governmental entities, and health and educational institutions.
-Paul is the Co-Chair of the public finance group and the Chair of the intellectual property transactional practice group at the firm.
+Paul Campellone brings to his public finance, M&A, commercial finance and intellectual property practice more than four decades of sophisticated high-profile experience in serving the needs of corporations, closely-held businesses, technology companies, governmental entities, and health and educational institutions.
+Paul is the Co-Chair of the Cyber and Data Security Group and the Chair of the Public Finance Group and the Intellectual Property Transactional Practice Group at the firm.

-His experience includes acting as bond counsel, underwriter’s counsel, borrower’s counsel or disclosure counsel on various tax-exempt bond issuances, representing financial institutions in multi-million dollar secured lending transactions to local, regional and national borrowers, handling $150 million in complicated, tax-exempt bond financing for a noted university, helping a not-for-profit hospital group in the sale of its assets and operations to a for-profit hospital group, and assisting multinational corporations in complex, multimillion-dollar transnational transactions.
+His experience includes acting as bond counsel, underwriter’s counsel, borrower’s counsel or disclosure counsel on various tax-exempt bond issuances, representing financial institutions in multi-million dollar secured lending transactions to local, regional and national borrowers, handling $150 million in complicated, tax-exempt bond financing for a noted university, helping a not-for-profit hospital group in the sale of its assets and operations to a for-profit hospital group, and assisting multinational corporations in complex, multimillion-dollar transnational transactions, as well as representing both international and domestic companies in middle market acquisitions and dispositions of businesses located throughout the United States.

-Paul has a broad-based corporate, banking, public finance, commercial and intellectual property practice that includes mergers, acquisitions, dispositions, secured and unsecured financing, issuance of tax-exempt bonds and notes by state agencies, municipalities and other governmental authorities, governance and securities law issues for companies, formation of domestic and international joint ventures, distribution and supply arrangements, and licensing, development and technology transfer arrangements for his blue-chip clients.
+Paul has a broad-based corporate, banking, public finance, commercial and intellectual property practice that includes mergers, acquisitions, dispositions, secured and unsecured financing, issuance of tax-exempt bonds and notes by state agencies, municipalities and other governmental authorities, governance and securities law issues for companies, formation of domestic and international joint ventures, formation and equity financing of start-up companies, distribution and supply arrangements, and licensing, and technology development and transfer arrangements for his blue-chip clients.

 • Represented Johnson & Wales University in financing or refinancing various campus projects in four different states through the issuance of (i) $48,345,000 Rhode Island Health and Educational Building Corporation Higher Education Facility Revenue Bonds; (ii) $24,485,000 City of North Miami, Florida Educational Facilities Revenue Bonds; (iii) $50,000,000 North Carolina Capital Facilities Finance Agency Educational Facilities Revenue Bonds; and (iv) $29,685,000 Colorado Educational and Cultural Facilities Authority Educational Facilities Revenue Bonds.
 Paul and his team coordinated and managed the four transactions so they were all consummated within a two-month period.